Saskatchewan holds largest draw of 2022 and Ontario invites 680 Masters Graduate Stream candidates in this week’s PNP results

 Saskatchewan, Ontario, Manitoba, and British Columbia have released results for their Provincial Nominee Programs (PNP) this week.

 Most Canadian provinces and territories (with the exception of Quebec and Nunavut) operate their own PNPs.
-Through these programs, interested candidates may be invited to apply for a provincial nomination.
-Although provincial nomination is not in itself the same as a permanent residence, it can act as the first step towards obtaining permanent resident status for eligible candidates by maximizing your CRS score.
+Although provincial nomination is not the same as a obtaining permanent residence, it can act as the first step towards permanent resident status for eligible candidates by maximizing your CRS score.
 For instance, PNP candidates with Express Entry profiles who receive a nomination get 600 points added to their score.
 They also become eligible to be invited to apply for a PNP-specific round of invitations.

 The first all-program draw since 2020 was held on July 6.
 Draws have continued on a bi-weekly basis and the most recent Express Entry draw was held on August 31 with 2,750 invitations issued with a minimum CRS of 516.